 - Many other new competitors in the market

 Beware of Lawsuits

-It was resolved but it is good to know that canceling World Wide Dream Builders membership is separate from canceling CommuniKate which is the membership that the complainant is getting charged with.
-CommuniKate is an affiliate company of WWG and canceling its membership should be done via their company and not with WWG.
+They resolve it, but it is good to know that cancelling World Wide Dream Builders membership is separate from cancelling CommuniKate, which is the membership that the complainant is getting charged with.
+CommuniKate is an affiliate company of WWG, and its membership should be cancelled via their company and not with WWG.
 So, I guess this information is not made clear when you sign up.

-While World Wide Dream Builders may be lawsuit free for the time being, Amway has been making headlines with lawsuits here and there.
-Back in 2010, Amway agreed to pay $34 million in cash and provide $22 million worth of products to settle the class-action lawsuit filed in 2007.
+While World Wide Dream Builders may be lawsuit-free for the time being, Amway has been making headlines with lawsuits here and there.
+In 2010, Amway agreed to pay $34 million in cash and provide $22 million worth of products to settle the class-action lawsuit filed in 2007.
 The lawsuit alleges that the company and some of its top-level distributors are operating an illegal pyramid scheme.
-It was not finalized until 2011 and there was an estimated $155 million final settlement.
+It was not finalized until 2011, and there was an estimated $155 million final settlement.

 And recently, Amway faces another class-action lawsuit filed by Justice Catalyst Law, Towards Justice, and Leonard Carder LLP on behalf of a former distributor.
 In this lawsuit, it was alleged that Amway illegally misclassified their distributors as independent contractors instead of employees that are entitled to benefits and pay under California law.

 The plaintiff also mentioned that Amway being heavily focused on recruiting new distributors to get more memberships and annual fee payments.
 Distributors are also required to pay for their tools necessary to do their jobs and their time records were not properly maintained or recorded.